IBM/cities-from-space/README.md

 $ npm start
 ```

+> Note that the first time that you run the app, it will download >100M of training data to the `server/data` directory, then it will create the custom classifier using that data, which will take several minutes to complete.

 ## 5. Use the application from a browser

 In order to classifier images of cities from space, you can point a browser to the server and test the application.

 * For a server running locally, open a browser tab to `localhost:<port>`.
-* For a server running on IBM Cloud, open a browser tab and point it to the URL for your server `<IBM_Cloud_server_URL:port>`

 The default port is `3000`
+* For a server running on IBM Cloud, open a browser tab and point it to the URL for your server `<IBM_Cloud_server_URL>`

-You can then upload a local picture, i.e one from this repository in `test/data/`
+You can then upload a local picture, i.e one from this repository in `test/data/`, or choose
+one of the `Image Samples` from the browser window.

 # Troubleshooting